JustusAdam/codeql-experimentation/README.md

 ## Setup

-The following steps assume that you are using Apple-silicon MacOS and that you are installing the codeql bundle into a sbling directory of this repository called `codeql-home`.
+The following steps assume that you are using Apple-silicon MacOS and that you are installing the codeql bundle into a sibling directory of this repository called `codeql-home`.
 I include links to the documentation where these steps originate from so you can adjust them if these assumptions don't hold for you.